elizabethleah22/MotorWorks/README.md

 	"customer_name": "Barry",
 	"time": "12:30:00",
 	"date": "2021-07-14",
-	"reason": "mah tires",
+	"reason": "flat tires",
 	"vip_status": false,
 	"technician": "Liz"
 }
 ```

 SERVICE APPOINTMENT HISTORY: This will show the detail based on the "VIN" that is input.
-You will see ALL service appointments for the vehicle associated with the "vin" that you input.
+You will return all service appointments with the associated vin. http://localhost:8080/api/servicehistory/1222/ would return the following JSON response:
-At the end of the URL, tack on the vin associated with the vehicle that you wish to view.
-If you leave this field blank, it will show all service history for all vehicles.

 ```
 {